dora-metrics/pelorus/exporters/pelorus/config/README.md

 `attrs` lets you attach metadata to any field with just a simple dictionary.

-We expose helpers for customizing log and environent variable lookup .
+We expose helpers for customizing log and environment variable lookup.

 ### Environment Variables